tappasarn/source-control-hands-on-workshop/README.md

 #### Revert a commit
 1. Use `git log` to see the history of the project.
-2. Get the commit id of the commit where the LICENSE file is removed.
+2. Get the commit id(hash) of the commit where the LICENSE file is removed.
 3. run command `git revert <commit id>`
 4. Commit and push the change

-#### Undo un-committed change
+## Undo un-committed change
-1. Select all content of README.md file. (ctrl + a)
+1. Delete all content of README.md file.
-2. Close your editor window
+2. Save and close your editor window
 3. *Take a break*

 #### Discard changes